lawrencegranda/bionb3500-final-project/README.md

 - Summarizes the dataset statistics
 - Extracts embeddings for all configured models
 - Generates clustering visualizations
+- Evaluates clustering metrics and exports to CSV

 **OR** run individual steps: